elijahtwalker/rhythm/README.md

 ## 4. Colab Notebook: `model_train_test_script.ipynb`

-Use this notebook as a reference for cloud/GPU preprocessing or training:
+We used this notebook in colab for training due to compute issues.
+Below is the setup:

 - Mount Google Drive and unzip `frames.zip` to `/content/drive/MyDrive/rhythm_frames`.
 - Install runtime deps inside the notebook session: `mediapipe`, `opencv-python`, `tqdm`.